 SPHERE Insights is an ongoing column written by various members of the SPHERE team, highlighting unique viewpoints and expertise.
-This article comes to us from sales queen and LinkedIn guru, Brittany Pimpinella.
+This article comes to us from sales queen and LinkedIn master, Brittany Pimpinella.

 Drinking my homemade double soy latte that tastes nothin’ like my $12 Starbucks, I wanted to welcome everyone out there in the social-sphere to the very first installment of my monthly blog called – Pimpin’ LinkedIn.